Edgar-Zamora/My-Work/Tidyverse/RStudio Table Contest/README.md

 `purrr` package to iterate each track id through the `track_popularity` function with the final object being stored as a data frame.
-Again we decide to take this functional approach to allow other to apply the same methodolgy to other artists.
+Again we decide to take this functional approach to allow other to apply the same methodology to other artists.

 After having run the code above, we are left with a lot of tracks with not a lot of space to visualize it.
-For thos ereasons, we decide that it would be appropiate to choose the top 10 most popular Bad Bunny tracks, which is what is done below.
+For these reasons, we decide that it would be appropriate to choose the top 10 most popular Bad Bunny tracks, which is what is done below.

 ``` r